0cjs/sedoc/app/Storage/rclone.md

 ### Listing Files

 The `Ṙ` symbol indicates that the listing will be recursive.
+For non-recursive, enable recursion with `-R`; for recursive, disable it with `--max-depth 1`.

     lsd             List all directories/containers/buckets at path
     tree          Ṙ List the contents under path in a tree like fashion.